Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

  - Access weekly nutritional plan
  - Add, edit and delete product and all it's specifications
  - Add, edit and delete nutrition plan details
- - Edit subscription plan details
+ - Edit subscription plan
  - Access the Django Admin page through `https://body-balance-ms4.herokuapp.com/admin` and using superuser's authorization as `username` or `email address` and `password`:
     - Add, edit and delete product and all it's specifications
     - Add, edit and delete nutrition plan details
-    - Edit subscription plan details
+    - Edit subscription plan
     - Access Accounts
     - Access Authentication and Authorization
     - Access a list of Product Orders